-shaped very closely by existing structures, which are not amenable to material change due to rent seeking and interest group politics.
-Moreover, as our study underscores, political and cultural factors play an important role in shaping corporate governance structures and practices.
+and cultural91 factors play an important role in shaping corporate governance structures and practices.
 Having said this, it is entirely possible that over time, Singapore's dominant form of corporate governance could evolve sufficiently to resemble the market-oriented model of the shareholder-centric corporation.
 Even so, it is perhaps a fallacy to assume that there is a 'resting point' for corporate governance structures.
 A 'converged' system of corporate governance may itself evolve over time into something materially different.